 The first complete project is, of course, a 12″ DIY macrame dreamcatcher, but the full course also covers mandalas, wall hangings, and so much more!

-This is the course to get for beginners who want a full introduction to the art of macrame.
+This is the ideal course for beginners who want a full introduction to the art of macrame.

 It’s more than 18 hours long in total, with a steep discount for newcomers, often bringing the price down to less than $15.
 That’s less than $1 per hour of instruction!

 VanirCreations Macrame Dreamcatcher kit

-If you’re looking for something a bit easier than a full macrame course, there’s nothing easier than a macrame kit.
+If you’re looking for something more straightforward than a full-on macrame course, there’s nothing like a complete macrame kit to get hands-on.

 This DIY macrame dreamcatcher kit from the Etsy store VanirCreations is one of the most beautiful options out there.
-You can also choose from a variety of colors in both the primary and secondary cords.
+You can also choose from a variety of colors for both the primary and secondary cords.

-The kit includes everything you need to make the 12″ dream catcher (except scissors) and ships from the UK.
+The kit includes everything you need to make the stunning 12″ dream catcher (except scissors) and ships from the UK.

 US-based readers may have to pay a premium for shipping, but you can also source your own cord and watch the tutorial video on YouTube for free.

 VanirCreations Beginners Macrame Mooncatcher kit

 Next up is yet another kit from UK-based VanirCreations, this time containing a unique “mooncatcher” design.
 This is essentially a macrame crescent moon dreamcatcher with a modified 16″ MDF hoop.

-Once again, you can choose the primary and secondary cord colors.
-This gives you a lot of options to match your home decor.
+Once again, you can choose the primary and secondary cord colors, giving you different options to match your home decor.